RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/mover_ParsedProtocol_type.md

 -   **resume_support**: XSD XRW: TO DO

-Subtag Add:   Elements that add a particular mover-filter pair to a ParsedProtocol
+Subtag **Add**:   Elements that add a particular mover-filter pair to a ParsedProtocol

 -   **mover_name**: The mover whose execution is desired
 -   **mover**: The mover whose execution is desired